 Where can I get the books?

-Dover do sell in print Calla Edition books from their website, which is a viable option if you are located in the US – but they rarely offer them at any sort of discount so you are probably better off supporting your local indie if you’re willing to pay full price, or browsing the selection available at a big box store like Amazon or Book Depository if you are looking for a discount.
+Dover do sell in print Calla Edition books from their website, which is a viable option if you are located in the US – but they rarely offer them at any sort of discount so you are probably better off supporting your local indie if you’re willing to pay full price, or browsing the selection available at a big box store like Amazon if you are looking for a discount.
 For out of print volumes or cheap second hand copies (and this is quite viable for the cloth bound editions as they are relatively robust – I have ex-library copies in my collection that were still in excellent condition after circulation), I recommend checking availability at Abes.

 Complete List of Calla Edition Books